Editorial guide

 Section 2

-For "How to keep a face yoga session realistic during busy mornings", the app decision should come after the routine question is clearer.
-During a private check-in where the user wants notes without feeling scored, "How to keep a face yoga session realistic during busy mornings" has one practical test: whether anything changes in behavior.
-A useful answer for "How to keep a face yoga session realistic during busy mornings" helps the reader move from reading to one concrete app workflow before it asks for an install.
-Try the smallest version first for "How to keep a face yoga session realistic during busy mornings": use similar lighting before.
+For "Realistic session: busy mornings", the app decision should come after the routine question is clearer.
+During a private check-in where the user wants notes without feeling scored, "Realistic session: busy mornings" has one practical test: whether anything changes in behavior.
+A useful answer for "Realistic session: busy mornings" helps the reader move from reading to one concrete app workflow before it asks for an install.
+Try the smallest version first for "Realistic session: busy mornings": use similar lighting before comparing progress photos.
+Then ask whether no-upload routine planning would reduce friction for "Realistic session: busy mornings" or simply add another thing to manage.
+Orena should feel useful.

 Section 3